What is a KPI?

 On-time delivery performance

-This is a very common manufacturing KPI, and a very important one.
+This is a very common manufacturing KPI and an important one.
 It is basically a measure of a company’s ability to keep its promises.
-When a customer calls and asks “When can you ship this?” you have to give an answer.
+You have to give an answer when a customer calls and asks, “When can you ship this?”
 For companies that do not have a granular view of their capacity and materials, the answer is often a guess or a standard lead time.
-In essence, the on-time delivery performance metric is how accurately a company delivers product based on when it promises that delivery.
+In essence, the on-time delivery performance metric is how accurately a company delivers a product based on when it promises that delivery.
 It is usually represented as a percentage.
 Once a company has better tools in place, it can often decrease its lead times and increase on-time delivery performance, which then increases customer satisfaction and customer orders.

-If you’re searching for an ERP solution to help manage your delivery performance, I suggest downloading our eBook called “How to Select ERP...and not regret it”.
-Or, if you’d prefer to have a common-sense conversation with someone who is not a salesperson, click here to schedule a free consultation with our president, Jack.
+If you’re searching for an ERP solution to help manage your delivery performance, I suggest downloading our eBook called “How to Select ERP and Not Regret It.”

 Putting solid manufacturing KPIs in place is the first step to improving a company.
-You cannot manage unless you measure.
-KPIs are important “scoreboards” to have, but perhaps more important is the system providing this information to the KPIs.
-If you have an ERP in place, then you have the platform to drive these KPIs and many more.
+You cannot manage performance unless you measure it.
+KPIs are important “scoreboards” to have, but perhaps more important is the system tracking and managing the KPIs.
+If you have an ERP in place, then you have the platform to drive the KPIs in this article and many more.
 If you do not have an ERP, then the job is quite a bit more difficult.